VIDA-NYU/ache/docs/rest-api.rst

 .. http:get:: /status

-    Retuns the status of the currently running crawl.
+    Returns the status of the currently running crawl.